Testausserveri/env-exampler/README.md

 ## Usage

-Run `npx env-exampler` in the directory with your .env file.
+Run `./exampler` in the directory with your .env file.

 ## Git hook